JosephNg01/JosephNg01/README.md

 - 👋 Hi, I’m @JosephNg01
 - 👀 I’m interested in Financial Mathematics and Computer Science
 - 🌱 Graduated in Applied Maths at Ecole Polytechnique, l'X (France)
-- Master's degree in quantitative finance at Université Paris Cité (Ex.
+- Graduated the Master's degree in quantitative finance at Université Paris Cité (Ex.
 DEA Laure Elie)
-- 💞️ I’m looking to collaborate on projects related to Financial Engineering (Options pricing, derivatives, Monte Carlo simulations, Stochastic Models)
+- 💞️ Quantitative Research Enthusiast
 - 📫 How to reach me => My e-mail is : josephngueponwouo01@gmail.com

 <!---